softicar/platform/CODE_OF_CONDUCT.md

 # Scope

-This Code of Conduct applies within all project spaces, and also applies when an individual is officially representing the project in public spaces.
-Examples of representing a project include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+This Code of Conduct applies within all organization spaces, and also applies when an individual is officially representing the organization in public spaces.

 # Attribution